onlabsorg/olojs/doc/AbstractBackend.md

 - `document.collection` is the name of the backend collection that contains the document
 - `document.id` is the name of the document

-The AbstractBackend.Document implementations should not warry about creating this properties, because the Abstract classes take care of if.
+The AbstractBackend.Document implementations should not worry about creating this properties, because the Abstract class takes care of if.

 ### Constructor
 This class should not be instantiated directrly: the `AbstractStore.getDocument`